Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 Imagine a world where every piece of software, every automated process, and every cloud service has its own unique digital identity.
 This is the reality of today's enterprise, driven by the rise of non-human identities (NHIs).

 Non-human identities (NHIs) are digital credentials that represent and authenticate non-human entities, such as applications, services, and automated tools.
 ConductorOne defines them as unique identifiers, similar to "social security numbers," enabling secure communication and information sharing.
 These identities allow machines and software to prove who they are when interacting with other systems.
+They do this by being used in cryptographic protocols or authentication mechanisms to establish trust and secure data exchange between systems.

 • Definition: NHIs are digital credentials for automated actors, including machines, software, and processes.